 The Youth Ministry of First Baptist Church seeks to provide youth (grades 7-12) opportunities to know God’s love personally, to grow in their awareness of God in their everyday lives, to learn with their heads and their hearts what it means to follow Christ each day, to be encouraged and supported in their Christian journey, to share God’s love with others in a variety of ways, all in an atmosphere of fun and celebration.

-Weekly Youth GatheringsSunday school meets each Sunday at 10:00 am for fellowship and Bible study/discussion about topics relative to the lives of young people today.
+Weekly Youth GatheringsSunday Morning Bible Study meets each Sunday at 10:00 am for fellowship and Bible Study.
+We are currently studying through Intersection Youth Pages.

 Retreats and Camps/Mission Trips

-The youth ministry at First Baptist also has participated in summer mission trips as a way to help young people show their love for God by helping God’s children in need.
-Some of the past summer mission trips have included a trip to Chicago, Alaska, and New York City.
-We have also been involved in various local mission opportunities, among which include helping at the Christian Outreach Center (local food distribution ministry), having an Easter Egg Hunt for children at a local housing development, doing yard work for senior adults, collecting food for a local food bank, and helping lead a children’s carnival.
+The Youth Ministry at First Baptist has also participated in summer mission trips as a way to help young people show their love for God by helping His children in need.
+Some of the past summer mission trips have included trips to Chicago, Alaska, and New York City.
+We are also involved in local missions, including volunteering at the Christian Outreach Center (local food distribution ministry housed at First Baptist Church, sponsored by the Three Forks Baptist Association), assisting senior adults who have needs, and volunteering at Samaritan’s Purse Operation Christmas Child.